magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_prompt.md

 **Type**: String.

 <h3 id="prompt_focus"><code>focus</code></h3>
-The selector of the element to be in focus when the modal window opens.
+The selector of the element to be in focus when the prompt window opens.
 If `focus` is not specified or set to empty string, the focus is on close button.
 If focusing is not requried, set `focus` to `none`.

 **Type**: String.